EP241021a: A catastrophic collapse/merger of compact star binary leading to the formation of a remnant millisecond magnetar?: Observation of EP241021a

 Optical photometry of EP241021a was first reported by Nordic Optical Telescope at R.A. = 01:55:23.41, Dec. = +05:56:18.01 with an uncertainty of $0.5''$ \citep{Fu2024} and was confirmed by other earlier observations.
 The following observations were performed using multiple instruments \citep[e.g., Thai Robotic Telescope, Katzman Automatic Imaging Telescope, Liverpool Telescope, ALT-50A\&-100C, HMT-0.5m Telescope, Gran Telescopio Canarias, Fraunhofer Telescope Wendelstein, Hobby-Eberly Telescope, Very Large Telescope, The Swift Ultra-Violet Optical Telescope, Calar Alto Telescope, Large Binocular Telescope; ][]{Busmann2025,Gianfagna2025,Shu2025}.
 As presented in Figure \ref{fig:optlc}, the initial decay of the optical light curves could basically trace the early X-ray emission, while a significant bump appears in all bands coinciding with the X-ray plateau/rebrightening.
-Besides the first bump around $T_0+10$ days, a second bump seems to exist at $T_0+50$ days although the signal is still ambiguous.
+Besides the first bump around $T_0+10$ days, a second bump seems to exist at $T_0+50$ days (see the argument in \citealt{Shu2025}) although the signal is still ambiguous.
 The optical spectroscopy of EP241021a was conducted by Gran Telescopio Canarias \citep{Perez2024}, Keck I 10 m telescope \citep{Zheng2024}, Very Large Telescope \citep{Pugliese2024}, and Hobby-Eberly Telescope \citep{Busmann2025}.
 The detected narrow emission lines of [O II] and [O III] are likely from the host galaxy and give the redshift of $z=0.748$, while no SN-like features are identified in these spectra.

-Finally, radio observations were carried out with VLA, MeerKAT, VLBA, e-MERLIN, uGMRT, and ATCA simultaneously.
+Finally, radio observations were carried out with ATCA \citep{Gianfagna2025,Yadav2025}, e-MERLIN \citep{Gianfagna2025,Yadav2025}, uGMRT, ALMA \citep{Gianfagna2025}, VLA, MeerKAT, and VLBA \citep{Shu2025}, simultaneously.
 The temporal evolution of the radio emission can be roughly described by a power-law rise and decline with a peak shifting toward lower frequencies over time, as displayed in Figure \ref{fig:rlc}.